 Current Academic Opportunities in STEM Disciplines

 The list below includes all open academic job opportunities in Carleton’s Faculty of Engineering and Design and Faculty of Science.
-A full list of all academic job opportunities across all Faculties and disciplines is also available.
+A full list of all academic job opportunities across all Faculties and disciplines and Canada Research Chair opportunities is also available.
 Please note that these opportunities are open for all candidates to apply.

-About the Position Field of Specialization: Climate Change Mitigation/Adaptation Academic Unit: Institute for Environmental and...
+About the Position Field of Specialization: Next Generation Net-Zero Modelling Academic Unit: Department of Mechanical and Aerospace...

 Carleton’s Commitment to EDI